Ample divisor complements, Floer spectra, and relative Gromov-Witten theory: Introduction

-with $k\in\bbZ_{\geq0}$.
-(We often abuse notation and think of $N_DM$ as a vector bundle defined on the entirety of $M$ since $\scrO_M(D)\vert_D=N_DM$.
-Moreover, we often abuse notation and also use $V_k$ and $V^{\bbG\bbW}$ to denote the restriction to $X$.)
-For any dualizable spectrum $\frakX$, we denote by $\frakD\frakX$ its Spanier-Whitehead dual.
-Moreover, we denote by $S_DM$ the circle bundle of $N_DM$.
-Our main result is the following.
+\begin{notation} We use the following notation throughout the present article. \begin{itemize} \item We often abuse notation and think of $N_DM$ as a vector bundle defined on the entirety of $M$ since $\scrO_M(D)\vert_D=N_DM$. \item Moreover, we often abuse notation to also use $V_k$ and $V^{\bbG\bbW}$ to denote the restriction to $X$. \item For any dualizable spectrum $\frakX$, we denote by $\frakD\frakX$ its dual. \item For any (virtual) vector bundle $E$ over a space $Y$, we denote by $Y^E$ its associated Thom spectrum. \item Finally, we denote by $S_DM$ the circle bundle of $N_DM$. \end{itemize} \end{notation}